Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 Summer financial aid awards are disbursed no earlier than 10 days before the start of your first session.

-The deadline to accept your summer financial aid offer is 2 weeks before your program ends and no later than August 2, 2019.
+The deadline to accept your summer financial aid offer is 2 weeks before your session ends and no later than July 31, 2020.

 Still have questions?
 Check out our Summer Aid Frequently Asked Questions for more information!